-The 2013 MS sampling frame was constructed based on the results of the 2010 Census of Population and Housing (2010 CPH) and was refreshed with the 2015 Population Census (POPCEN 2015).
-The EA Reference File (EARF) of the POPCEN 2015 was used as the PSU frame while the list of households for each of the PSUs were used as the SSU frame.
+The 2013 MS sampling frame was constructed based on the results of the 2015 Population Census.
+The EA Reference File (EARF) of the 2015 Census of Population was used as the PSU frame while the 2015 list of households for each of the PSUs were used as the SSU frame.